-Before you claim, you need to make sure the person you care for won't lose money from their benefits as a result of you claiming Carer's Allowance.
-Call Independent Age (0800 319 6789) to get an appointment to talk this through with a benefits adviser.
+Before you claim, you need to make sure the person you care for won't lose money from their benefits as a result of you claiming Carer's Allowance or Carer Support Payment.
+Call Independent Age (0800 319 6789) to arrange an appointment to talk this through with a benefits adviser.